 The extent and thickness of the sea ice has been declining for several years, and there is now very little thick multi-year ice in the Arctic.
 The thinner, younger sea ice melts more readily.

 In 2012, a record level of ice melt was recorded in the Arctic.
 There has never been so little ice cover since satellite measurements started in 1979.
 Observations showed 700 000 km2 less sea ice than at the previous minimum in 2007.
-This satellite image from NASA (NASA/Goddard Scientific Visualization Studio) shows the extent of the sea ice on 16 September 2012.
-The yellow line shows the average minimum for the last 30 years.
+This satellite image from NASA (NASA/Goddard Scientific Visualization Studio) shows the extent of the sea ice on 17 September 2014.
+The red line shows the average minimum for the last 30 years.

 Sea ice cover varies widely from year to year, and this variability is expected to continue.
 However, the rate of decline is expected to accelerate, and climate models suggest that it may only be a few decades until the Arctic Ocean is ice-free in summer.